-The Wind Chill function is useful for identifying dangerous winter conditions that, depending on exposure times to the elements, can result in frostnip, frostbite, and even hypothermia.
+The Wind Chill function is useful for identifying dangerous winter conditions that, depending on exposure times to the elements, can result in frostbite or even hypothermia.
 Wind chill is a way to measure how cold an individual feels when wind is taken into account with already cold temperatures.
 The faster the wind speed, the more quickly the body will lose heat and the colder they will feel.

-The formula the function uses to compute heat index is as follows:
+The formula the function uses to compute wind chill is as follows:

 - T= Air Temperature